PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Relan opened his eyes to see Boltac standing over an unconscious Orc with a heavy coin purse in his right hand.

+"What did you hit him with," Relan asked, still shaking and trying to change the subject.

+"Money.
+About 150 gold pieces.
+Mightier than the sword, you know."